lukeweston1234/legato/README.md

 ### Planned Features

-- Using Graphs as audio nodes themselves, allowing to say create a large reverb graph and use that as its own node
 - Audio/midi input nodes
 - Proc macro for quickly generating graphs for prototyping
 - Sized/fixed graph for no_std environments, final deployments, etc.